Grand Teton Half Marathon & 5K Details

 There is a cost of $20 if you want to have your bib and shirt mailed to you.
-We do this as a convenience for runners not wanting to drive to Jackson early.
+We do this as a convenience for runners not wanting to drive to the area early.
 You can add a shipped bib to your registration until one month before the race by logging into RunSignup, clicking Manage Registration, and Add Ons.

 Refunds: Once your package is shipped, you are officially checked in to the race and no longer qualify for our refund, deferment, or transfer options.

 Location: Stilson Lot (1455 Beckley Park Way, Wilson, WY)

 We’ll have drive thru and walk up bib pickup available at the expo.
 We’ll still have our merchandise table set up, so be sure to stop by and say hi!